Bilalismail/Word-Occurnces-on-a-website-/README.md

 1) Download file
 2) Open file
 3) insert the web link the url variable: url = "http://www.example.com/"
-4) Run programme
+4) Run programme.
+Run in terminal or run in editor with python 3 enviroment
-5) Search for the csv file called words.csv on your pc Additional Notes:
+5) Search for the csv file called words.csv on your pc
-1)Run in terminal or run in editor with python 3 enviroment